 This setting addresses systems with multiple GPUs whose relative performance does not differ significantly.
 Whenever a processing job is started darktable uses any currently idle GPU but not the CPU.
 Users of systems with a variety of GPUs will need better control on their relative priority.
-They would be better off selecting the "default" profile and fine-tuning their system with the "opencl_device_priority" configuration parameter (see multiple devices).
+They would be better off selecting the "default" profile and fine-tuning their system with the "opencl device priority" configuration parameter (see multiple devices).

 On first start-up or after any detected change in the GPU configuration of your system darktable tries to identify the best suited profile for you.
-You can change it at any time in preferences processing > cpu/gpu/memory.
+You can change it at any time in preferences processing preferences processing preferences <a href="

-12.3.9. multiple devices
+12.2.7. multiple devices

 The scheduling of OpenCL devices can be optimized on most systems using the "OpenCL scheduling profile" settings.
 However, if your system is equipped with more than one GPU, you might want to set the relative device priority manually.
-To do this you need to select the "default" scheduling profile and change the settings in the "opencl_device_priority" configuration parameter.
+To do this you need to select the "default" scheduling profile and change the settings in the "opencl\device\priority" configuration parameter.